White House blames 'trail of broken promises' for North Korea summit collapse

 So this strange lack of judgment combined with the broken promises over the past weeks and North Korea suspension of direct communication with the United States suggests a profound lack of good faith, he asserted.

-The move to cancel the summit apparently started Wednesday night after North Korea issued a string statement slamming US Vice President Mike Pence.
+The move to cancel the summit apparently started Wednesday night after North Korea issued a strong statement slamming US Vice President Mike Pence.

 In the letter Trump said that sadly, based on the tremendous anger and open hostility displayed in North Korea's most recent statement, he felt it was inappropriate at this time to have this long-planned meeting.